continuationlabs/insync/README.md

 async is a fantastic module, one of the most popular on npm.
 So why fork it?
 The first reason was for a fun side project, but there is more to it:

 - At the time of writing (Nov 8, 2014), there are 62 open issues and 46 open pull requests, while the last commit to the repo occurred on May 27, 2014.
+The goal is for insync to grow an active community.
 - Despite it's widespread use, async is only at version 0.9.0.
 While not a huge deal, the majority of the npm ecosystem follows semantic versioning, making 1.0.0 is a big deal to some people.
 - Due to its support for browser environments, async has a decent amount of overhead in the code.
 Examples of this include checks for the existence of array extras such as `map()` and `forEach()` and shims for `setImmediate()` and `nextTick()`.
 Because insync is focused solely on node.js, these things are known to exist.
 - Related to the previous point - because insync targets node, code can be optimized for v8.
 This is a work in progress.